Rodez Cathedral: Art and Decoration

 Rodez Cathedral is one of the few Gothic churches that retains a jubé or rood screen, placed between the choir and the nave.
 Most French rood screens were removed during the Renaissance, in response to a Vatican change in church doctrine intended to make the interior of churches more open and accessible to lay parishioners.
-The rood screen was installed in 1478, under Bishop Bertrandt de Chalencon.
-In the 19th century, the choir screen lost most of its elaborate sculpture but otherwise was moved intact to its present location in the north transept.
+The rood screen was installed in 1478, under Bishop Bertrand de Chalençon.
+Between the 18th and 19th centuries, the choir screen lost most of its elaborate sculpture but otherwise was moved intact to its present location in the north transept.

 The choir stalls were also installed in 1478, and display a rich assortment of carved decorations, particularly on the misercordiae, the folding seats against which the clergy could find support when they were required to stand for long periods of time.
 They are decorated with carved Biblical figures and scenes.